GVK official nabbed while trying to smuggle out Rs 39 lakh gold

-The deputy manager of the domestic airport terminal was arrested from T2 while trying to ferry a package of smuggled gold to a recipient outside domestic terminal; he confessed this was his ninth time acting as a middleman
+Deputy manager of the domestic airport terminal arrested from T2 while trying to ferry package of smuggled gold to a recipient outside; confessed he was acting as a middleman for the ninth time

 The first case of a terminal manager being involved in gold smuggling in Mumbai has emerged.
 In the wee hours of yesterday, a deputy manager of the domestic terminal was caught from Terminal 2 (T2) while trying to pass on a consignment of smuggled gold to a man waiting outside.

 (Right to left) Shahbaaz Khan gave the consignment of gold to Kanumetta Jagadish Babu (37), deputy manager (facility services), GVK.
 Babu was supposed to deliver it to Mohsin Shaikh, who was waiting outside the domestic terminal

 The manager has confessed to having successfully pulled it off eight times in the past.
 The nabbed manager was identified as Kanumetta Jagadish Babu (37), deputy manager (facility services), GVK.

 Babu’s duty is at the domestic terminal of Mumbai airport.
 At around 4 am yesterday, officers of the Central Industrial Security Force (CISF) saw Babu at T2, the international terminal.
 Noticing him loitering about, officials followed him.